realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module1/README.md

 Linear search: The process of searching each line of data until the desired data entry is located

 Observer effect: The idea that observing a phenomenon alters the phenomenon

+System calls: The calls that the programs running on our computer make to the running kernel